wfpan/TSE_FDC/README.md

 The software, SNAP, used to obtain the FLSNs for classes now is only obtained on request.
 Interested readers can obtain SNAP by emailing us (Email: wfpan@zjgsu.edu.cn).

+Note that this directory now contains nothing.
+The scripts will be available after our work's acceptance.

 # Cite our work
 If you use our data set or tool, please cite our work.